veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 * Title and description.
 * Column picker – show or hide table columns.
 * Filters - filter data.
-* Save option – save your changes.
+* Save option - save your changes.
-* Share option – share a data set with a user, and set for how long you grant them access.
+* Share option – share a data set with a user.

 To download a data set as a CSV file:
 1. In the **Data catalogue** tab, open a data set you want to download.